DANCING PANDAS

 The gentle and welcoming people of the Valley will stay in our hearts forever.
 And Ilyas our incredible guide is now someone that we consider a friend.

 Have you been to this area of the world?
 What did you think?
-We would love to hear your thoughts.
+We would love to hear your thoughts in the comments.

 Please follow and like us: